Economy of Indiana: History

-Indiana's earliest economy revolved around trade with the Native American tribes in the northern and central parts of the state, which were connected by rivers to the Great Lakes, and ultimately the Atlantic.
+Indiana's earliest economy revolved around trade with the Native American tribes in the northern and central parts of the state, which were connected by rivers to the Great Lakes, and ultimately the Atlantic Ocean.
 The state government established a trading monopoly with the tribes who became the primary purchasers of Indiana settler's goods.
 Although the basis was established in the Northwest Ordinance and well known, economic growth was slow to begin in the state, primarily due to the inability to ship goods to market affordably.
 After the Mississippi River was opened to American traffic following the Louisiana Purchase, agricultural grew rapidly in the state, but was still hampered by the lack of internal transportation in the state.

 The Indiana General Assembly attempted to remedy the transportation system in the late 1810s, but was thwarted by the Panic of 1819 which caused the state's only two banks to collapse.
 A second attempt was launched in the early 1830s leading to the passage of the Mammoth Internal Improvement Act.
 This state-funded development of canals, railroads and roads statewide resulted in a large rise in land and produce values, but it too was thwarted by the Panic of 1837; although this spending bankrupted the state, the foundation it provided allowed Indiana to grow into one of the leading farming states by the 1850s.

-The 1860s and the American Civil War led to the rapid completion of the state's railroad system and the growth of small industry.
+The 1860s Indiana in the American Civil War rapidly completed the state's railroad system and accelerated the growth of industry.
 Building railroad cars and glass manufacturing became the state early leading industries, established primarily in the central parts of the state.
 Southern Indiana, however was adversely affected by the war and never regained its economic dominance in the state.
 Prior to the war, the largest cities were along the Ohio River and had a thriving trade with the south and large ship building centers that languished in the war.
 In most of the state, the war led to a rise in the value of farm produce and significantly raised the state's standards of living.

 The Indiana Gas Boom began in the 1880s and lasted through 1910, when large-scale drilling and production of natural gas took place in the Trenton Gas Field of east-central Indiana.
 The Ball Corporation moved its headquarters from New York to Muncie, Indiana and built a glass factory to take advantage of the cheap natural gas, and became an icon of Muncie.

 Indiana rapidly became a manufacturing powerhouse in the first 20 years of the 20th Century, as steel, oil refining, automobiles, railroad rolling stock, and consumer and industrial appliance companies established themselves, taking advantage of Indiana's central location, cheap and plentiful land, and the lower costs associated with smaller industrial cities.
 Enormous integrated steel mills were built in cities like East Chicago and Gary along the shore of Lake Michigan, with smaller mills built in cities like Muncie and Indianapolis.
-Railroads crisscrossed the state, the most iconinc being the Monon Line.
+Railroads crisscrossed the state, the most iconic being the Monon Line.